Hartley's Creek Crocodile Adventures, Wangetti, QLD © Tourism Australia

 Australia's best zoos and wildlife parks

-From koala cuddles to getting up-close to adrenaline inducing crocs; experience Australian animals at one of these top-quality zoos and sanctuaries.
+From koala encounters to getting up-close to adrenaline inducing crocs; experience Australian animals at one of these top-quality zoos and sanctuaries.

 By Carolyn Beasley